Dental Crowns: What You Should Know

-A dental crown is a tooth-shaped “cap” that is placed over a tooth – to cover the tooth to restore its shape and size, strength, and improve its appearance.
+A dental crown is a teeth-shaped “cap” that is put over a tooth – to cover the tooth to restore its shape and size, and strength and improve its appearance.

 Some of the situations crowns are called for include:

 - Rehabilitating damaged teeth so they look attractive and work naturally

 - As the cap over a dental implant creates a naturally functioning tooth

 - Covering a tooth that has undergone root canal therapy.